pamellahani/sar/docs/mixed/mixed_design_doc.md

   1. **bind()**: The server binds to a port and waits for connections.
   2. **Message Reception**: Once a connection is accepted, the server listens for messages via **MessageQueue**.
   3. **Blocking Writes**: When receiving data, the server might push responses back to the client, potentially blocking if the **Circular Buffer** is full.

+## What is an Event Pump?

+In summary, the Event Pump and Event Loop ensure that all events are handled efficiently and in a non-blocking manner, allowing the system to remain responsive while processing events asynchronously.
+The Event Queue serves as a buffer, and the Event Loop continuously processes each event, ensuring smooth communication between the Requestor and Receiver tasks.